seven-dillenia/DAI-Codex/assets/codex/history/the_maker.md

 To you I give dominion
 Over all that exists.
 By your will
-May all things be done.Then in the center of heaven
+May all things be done.

+Then in the center of heaven
 He called forth
 A city with towers of gold,
 streets with music for cobblestones,
 And banners which flew without wind.
 There, He dwelled, waiting
 To see the wonders
-His children would create.The children of the Maker gathered Before his golden throne
+His children would create.

+The children of the Maker gathered
+Before his golden throne
 And sang hymns of praise unending.
 But their songs